 We are passengers on a vessel 8,000 miles in diameter that rotates with a surface speed of 1,000 mph as it hurtles through space at 67,000 miles per hr on an annual 584 million mile trip around the sun.

 Planet Earth is also a rotor and stator, it has a solid core that spins faster than the outer portion.
-This dynamic action provides a magnetic force field that extends far out into space and shields the earth from the harshest ravages of nuclear radiation from the sun we orbit, as gravity keeps our atmosphere in place.
+This dynamic action provides a magnetic force field that extends far out into space and shields the earth from the harshest ravages of nuclear radiation from the sun we orbit, as gravity keeps a very thin layer of atmosphere in place.

-Our existence is explained by science, how a mass collided with the earth 4.5 Billion years ago, which set the dynamics in motion, setting the tone of the magnetosphere, the formation of the moon, how it’s gravitational pull helped separate and organize the surface chemistry, moving the oceans, creating atmosphere and weather patterns and in the process, giving the breath of life.
+Our existence is explained by science, how a mass collided with the earth 4.5 Billion years ago, which set the dynamics in motion, setting the tone of the magnetosphere, the formation of the moon, how it’s gravitational pull helped separate and organize the surface chemistry and slight stirring of the oceans, creating atmosphere and weather patterns and in the process, giving the breath of life.
 The complexity of the cosmos, the physics and chemistry that came together to create life on planet earth is vast, we have learned a lot, and there’s a lot more to learn, but this much we know for sure :

-The thin layer of atmosphere around our earth contains an extremely thin biosphere, a tiny film on the surface, in which all the life on earth exists, the only life in our solar system, perhaps even in our galaxy.
+The thin layer of atmosphere around our earth contains an extremely thin biosphere, a tiny film on the surface, in which all the life on earth exists, there is no other life in our solar system, perhaps even in our galaxy.

-The livable zone on our planet is in the lower troposphere, within 5 miles above and below sea level, similar in scale to the thickness of a layer of saran wrap on a ball 1 meter in diameter.
+The livable zone on our planet is in the lower troposphere, within 5 miles above and below sea level, similar in scale to a 1 millimeter thick film covering a ball 1 meter in diameter.

 Among the animals living in our temperate biosphere we are unique, we share it with millions of other species, many with a purpose in nature greater than our own, but no other species has our communication abilities.
-Collectively, we have driven technology and pushed human ideals at a pace that quite out-strides our own purpose.
+We have pushed human ideals and developed technology at a pace that surely out-strides our own purpose on this planet.
 Our species has come to dangerously affect the health of the biosphere, threatening all life within it.

 The biosphere is kept in very delicate temperature balance by the perfect amount of sunlight penetration and deflection, with atmospheric heat retention maintaining a very precise quantity of thermal mass in the oceans, forests and organisms on land, a very exact temperature to which the global climate systems and all current life has adapted.

 We have never played such an important roll in the health of our biosphere until this current tiny blink in time.
-In our approximate million year human history, it is US, every individual ALIVE NOW that will decide the fate of Humanity and perhaps all other life on earth.
+In our 2.3 million year human history, it is us, every individual alive right now, deciding the fate of Humanity and all other life on earth.
 The seriousness and urgency of our situation can not be overstated.

 We have already ensured a different life for our children than we have had, climate change is increasingly disrupting food production, global population is on track to go from 7.3 to 9.6 billion by 2050, a 30% increase in a generation.
 Our human challenges are rapidly growing and accelerating, while nature’s budget is going into steeper decline.